 Preparing Trees and Shrubs for Winter

 Many trees, shrubs and perennials need protection in order to survive the ever changing and always challenging Minnesota winters.
-Some plants, not considered fully cold hardy, can experience root damage, dieback or death simply from temperatures colder than they can tolerate.
+Some plants not considered fully cold hardy can experience root damage, dieback or death simply from temperatures colder than they can tolerate.
 Newly planted or immature thin-barked, deciduous trees (particularly maples and fruit) can experience sunscald.
 Evergreens, including deciduous evergreens such as boxwood and rhododendrons, can become desiccated (dried out) from the winter wind and sun.
 They are also particularly susceptible to damage from heavy, wet snow and ice.
-Plants can also experience damage or death from salt used for deicing.
+Plants can experience damage or death from salt used for de-icing.
 Damage from animals eating most or all of a plant is another common winter problem.
-Do not become disheartened, though, as there are steps one can take to minimize or prevent all of these.
+Do not become disheartened though, as there are steps you can take to minimize or prevent all of these.

 All plants, whether mature or immature, benefit from mulch.
 This can be an extra few inches of shredded bark or pine needles, shredded leaves or straw.
 It is best to add this extra mulch after the ground is frozen.

 Use tree wrap and tree protectors on immature, thin-barked deciduous tress to help protect them from sunscald and animal damage.
 Leave your perennials standing through the winter to make your winter garden more interesting and help trap snow around the plant crowns.
 This snow acts as an insulating blanket, like the additional mulch, to protect your plants.

 Burlap can be used to build windscreens or act as “mummy” wrap.
 This protection can greatly reduce or prevent needle browning and desiccation in evergreens caused by winter sun and wind.